jadencodes/ex_rabbit_pool/README.md

 # `ex_rabbit_pool`

-A RabbitMQ connection pooling library written in Elixir
+A modified version of the [forked repo](https://github.com/esl/ex_rabbit_pool) that supports dynamic pools.
+A RabbitMQ connection pooling library written in Elixir.

 ## Installation